demirantay/notebook/syllabus-compsci.md

  - [X] Book : SICP (Structured Interpretion of Computer Programs)-*(shelved it for later it is hard)*
  - [X] Book : [modern c book](https://www.scribd.com/doc/39933932/C-Programming-a-Modern-Approach-2nd-Edition-K-N-King)(Did not finish left at pg.292 )

 ### Computer Architecture

-> Ben eater gibi uzun sureli bilgisayar yapimi tarzi projecleri suanlik atliyorum cunku ogrenmekten ziyade sadece parcalari tak cikar yapacagim.
-Ayriyetten iyi bir bilgisayar yapabilmek icin elektrik, mekatrnoik falan da bilmen lazim bunlari ogrendikten sonra yap.

   - [ ] Read: Read [this tutorial](https://www.studytonight.com/computer-architecture/)
-  - [X] Book : Nand2Tetris
   - [ ] Book : [Hidden Language of Computers: CODE](ftp://ftp.borg.moe/yarr/Gentoomen%20Library/Programming/Misc/Charles%20Petzold%20-%20Code%20-%20The%20Hidden%20Language%20of%20Computer%20Hardware%20and%20Software.pdf)
   - [ ] Book : Computer Organization and Design (start over)
   - [ ] Project: Design and build a simple computer
   - [ ] Do the 8bit computer https://eater.net/8bit
   - [ ] Do the vga:graphics https://eater.net/vga
-  - [ ] Do the error detection https://eater.net/crc

 ### Algorithms and Data Structures

   - [X] Read: The [This tutorial](https://www.studytonight.com/data-structures/time-complexity-of-algorithms)
   - [ ] Book: [PSAD using python](http://interactivepython.org/runestone/static/pythonds/index.html)
-  - [ ] Project: Impelement Algorithms and Data Structures in any language
+  - [ ] Project: Impelement Algorithms and Data Structures in any language.
+[Do all of these here](https://github.com/trekhleb/javascript-algorithms) (You alread y started implementing them in a repo)
   - [ ] Book: [The Algorithm Design Manual](https://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693/?pldnSite=1) There are [vidoes](http://www3.cs.stonybrook.edu/~algorith/video-lectures/) avilable too.